Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Methods

 \subsection{Measurement Terms}

 In addition to the priors responsible for smoothing the current and vehicle processes, we need measurement terms.
-We use ADCP measurements of the shear velocity of the water column at one depth and the vehicle over-the-ground velocity at the same time.
-A hydrodynamic model estimates vehicle through-the-water velocity, mathematically similar to an ADCP measurement, but for which we allow a different error variance.
-Finally, a pair of GPS fixes either at the beginning of the dive or spanning it measure the change in vehicle position.
+We use ADCP measurements of the water column's velocity at one depth relative to the vehicle over-the-ground velocity at the same time.
+A hydrodynamic model estimates vehicle through-the-water velocity, which is mathematically similar to an ADCP measurement as noted in \cite{Todd2017}, but allowed a different error variance.
+Finally, a pair of GPS fixes at either the beginning of the dive or spanning it measure the change in vehicle position.

-We present the measurement error expressions below. $\mat B^q,$ or $\mat B^{\dot q}$ selects the vehicle kinematics of the state vector at the appropriate measurement times and $\mat B^c$ selects the currents of the state vector at the appropriate measurement depths.
-Each term has a user-specified variance parameter $\sigma^2$, representing the measurement error variance; one can set these parameters based on published sensor accuracy.
-Again, we only give the explicit terms for either the easterly or northerly components; in actuality, we use two of each term.
+We present the measurement error expressions below. $\mat B^q$ and $\mat B^{\dot q}$ select the vehicle kinematics of the state vector at the appropriate measurement times, and $\mat B^c$ selects the currents of the state vector at the appropriate measurement depths.
+Each term has a user-specified variance parameter, $\sigma^2$, representing the measurement error variance; one can set these parameters based on published sensor accuracy.
+None of these error terms includes a modeled bias or covariance across measurements.
+Again, we only write the explicit terms for either the eastward or northward components; in actuality, we use two of each term.

-\begin{enumerate} \item $\vec z_{adcp}$: ADCP data measured from the seaglider with error variance $\sigma^2_{adcp}$.
+\begin{enumerate} \item $\vec z_{adcp}$: ADCP data measured from the glider with error variance $\sigma^2_{adcp}$ (In our case, \cite{NortekADCP1000} describes the variance of the Nortek Signature 1000 ADCP as $1e-3 m^2/s^2$).
 This measurement reflects the current at a certain depth relative to the true velocity of the glider:

-\item $\vec z_{ttw}$: Through-the-water estimated velocity of the seaglider with error variance $\sigma^2_{ttw}$.
+\item $\vec z_{ttw}$: Through-the-water estimated velocity of the glider with error variance $\sigma^2_{ttw}$.
 While this quantity nominally relies on calculations from pitch and depth rate measurements using a vehicle's hydrodynamic model, we treat it as direct measurement.
-It behaves conceptually the same as ADCP data measured at the exact depth of the vehicle.
+For real dives, models such as \cite{Eriksen2001} provide calculations based on pressure, buoyancy, and pitch.
+That paper measured a vertical velocity error variance of $1.58 cm^2/s^2$.
+Horizontal velocity variance is a function of angle of attack, but for a lift/drag ratio of 3:1, the modeled horizontal velocity variance would be around $14.2 cm^2/s^2$

 \item $\vec z_{gps}$: GPS position measurements at the surface before and after a dive with error variance $\sigma^2_{gps}$.
+Practically, $\sigma^2_{gps}$ is usually in the $O(1)$ range.
+As a representative value, \cite{Garmin} lists the GPS15xH to have 3-5 m accuracy 95\% of the time, which works out to a variance of $2.5-6.5 m^2$.

 \end{enumerate}

 These terms compose the complete likelihood specification for the model:

 While other authors model more robust measurement terms, we omit terms for compass error, ADCP bias due to misalignment, or hydrodynamic model bias due to sideslip and angle-of-attack errors aggravated by biofouling.